Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “Because men like that don’t give,” she said.
 “They trade.”

-She vanished into the stairwell’s glow, leaving him on the sidewalk with more rain than answers.
+She vanished into the stairwell’s glow, leaving him on the sidewalk.

 He stood there a while, listening to the rain tick on the awning above her door.